nestybox/sysbox/README.md

 The following sections describe how to use each of these features.

-## Sysvisor Components
+## Sysboxd Components

-Sysvisor is made up of the following components:
+Sysboxd is made up of the following components:

-* sysvisor-runc
+* sysbox-runc

-* sysvisor-fs
+* sysbox-fs

-* sysvisor-mgr
+* sysbox-mgr

-sysvisor-runc is the program that creates containers.
-It's the frontend of sysvisor: higher layers (e.g., Docker) invoke sysvisor-runc to launch system containers.
+sysbox-runc is the program that creates system containers.
+It's the frontend of sysbox: higher layers (e.g., Docker) invoke sysbox-runc to launch system containers.

-sysvisor-fs is a file-system-in-user-space (FUSE) that emulates portions of the container's filesystem, in particular the `/proc/sys` directory.
+sysbox-fs is a file-system-in-user-space (FUSE) that emulates portions of the container's filesystem, in particular the `/proc/sys` directory.
 It's purpose is to expose system resources inside the system container with proper isolation from the host.

-sysvisor-mgr is a daemon that provides services to sysvisor-runc and sysvisor-fs.
+sysbox-mgr is a daemon that provides services to sysbox-runc and sysbox-fs.
 For example, it manages assignment of exclusive user namespace subuid mappings to system containers.

-Together, sysvisor-fs and sysvisor-mgr are the backends for sysvisor.
-Communication between sysvisor components is done via gRPC.
+Together, sysbox-fs and sysbox-mgr are the backends for sysbox.
+Communication between Sysboxd components is done via gRPC.

 ## Supported Linux Distros

-When using Sysvisor with Docker userns-remap:
+When using Sysboxd with Docker userns-remap:

 * Ubuntu 18.04 (Bionic)
 * Ubuntu 18.10 (Cosmic)
 * Ubuntu 19.04 (Disco)

-When using Sysvisor without Docker userns-remap:
+When using Sysboxd without Docker userns-remap:

 * Ubuntu 19.04 (Disco)